gis-rpd/pipelines/rnaseq-bulk/README.rst

 -----------

 This pipeline is for RNASeq bulk analysis and runs STAR, followed by RNASeQC, RSEM and optionally cuffdiff.
-It's most suitable for almost all types of RNASeq except small RNASeq.
+It's most suitable for all types of RNASeq except small RNASeq.

 Reads are aligned to given reference genome using the STAR mapper.
 Output of